-After her eight-month ordeal, Claudia wanted to help others through their cancer experiences.
+After the initial eight-month ordeal, Claudia wanted to help others through their cancer experiences.
 In fall of 2006, she discovered Catwalk for a Cure, an annual fashion show put on by the Breast Care Center of the Sutter Medical Center, Santa Rosa, California.
 Not only was Claudia a model in the fashion show, but she also donated a live auction item: a commissioned painting of the highest bidder’s cat.
-The cat would be painted with a pink ribbon around its neck.
+The cat wore a pink ribbon around its neck.
 The following year, Claudia modeled again.
 She donated an already-completed painting to the silent auction; it was "Purrsie’s Hope".

 Claudia’s first cat for the cure was not the winner of the Catwalk auction.
 Priscilla became the second cat in the collection in the painting "Priscilla’s Promise."